-Happy Monday, friends!
-I'm linking up with Tanya at The Other Side of the Road, and her blog friends, for this post.
+Happy Monday, friends.
+I'm linking up with Tanya from The Other Side of the Road for today's blog post.

 This weekend was wonderful!
 Cooler temperatures have arrived in Memphis and I couldn't be happier.
 But also, does anyone else feel this with me??

 Without the fur and boots, though.
 Truth be told, I start to feel this every year in September.
 I feel like the month should be celebrated because it ushers in fall.
 That's why I put out all my fall decor that month—pumpkin, fall candles, Halloween and all.